zzy0693/EJRSNet-master/README.md

 ```
 Acknowledgement
-The implementation of MADet is based on PaddleDetection.
+The implementation of EJRSNet is based on PaddleDetection.

 License
 This project is released under the Apache 2.0 license.